 You should find out at the initial consultation what to expect from your potential attorney in terms of communicating with you.
 Your advocate should have a prompt response time and have an open line of contact in case you have questions.
 While they are probably representing several clients at the same time, you have a right to expect careful attention to your case.

 You should feel comfortable talking to your lawyer.
 Even if they have excellent credentials, they may not be the right choice for you if your personalities clash.
 While you do not need to be close friends with your lawyer, you will need to have a smooth rapport with them for the relationship to be successful.

 Attorney fees can mount quickly, especially if you are retaining a lawyer for more than a single, limited matter.
 You should have a candid discussion with your potential attorney about what you can pay and what they will provide for those fees.
 Some attorneys offer flexible fee agreements that are tailored to a client’s income.
 If the lawyer does not have a clear explanation of how fees work or tries to avoid the issue, this may be a red flag.

 You should check the records of your state bar association or any other organization that handles attorney disciplinary matters.
 Your attorney should not be currently suspended from practice or have a long record of disciplinary actions.
 If there is one incident on their record, and it seems minor, you may still want to consider that attorney.
 You can ask them to explain what happened and then decide if their explanation satisfies you enough to trust them.

 Many lawyers have paralegals and administrative assistants helping them run their office and manage their files.
-This can help them handle cases more efficiently and should not necessarily be seen as a disadvantage.
-However, you want to make sure that your attorney will be handling your case, or at least you should know who is doing which tasks for you.
+This can help them handle cases more efficiently.
+However, you may want to make sure that your attorney will be handling the substantive parts of your case, or at least you should know who is doing which tasks for you.